jjackson-eco/mammal_weather_lifehistory/annual_abundance_changes/README.md

 ### `annual_population_growth_rate.R`

 Using the abundance data that has been split in to consecutive blocks, we will calculate per-capita annual population growth rates, which we will then relate to annual weather data.
-This is calculated as r = N~t+1~/N~t~ , where N is the abundance on the ln scale at time t.
+This is calculated as r = ln X[t+1]/X[t] , where X is the abundance at time t.
 We store the results in the `mammal` data frame for future reference.

 ```
 # This will remove one year from each ID_block